 866-862-9665 ext 7

-A member of the National Federation of the Blind (NFB) since 1990, Robert has developed an expertise in the technologies related to the production of tactile graphics, three-dimensional models, and document scanning and processing.
-Robert has served on the NFB Research and Development Committee since 1993.
+Robert Jaquiss holds a BS in computer Science from Oregon State University and formerly worked at Tektronix Inc. in Beaverton as a Software Engineer, Telecommunications Analyst, and Network Administrator.
+Robert was blinded due to Retinopathy of Prematurity (ROP).
+A member of the National Federation of the Blind (NFB) since 1990, he has developed an expertise in the technologies related to the production of tactile graphics, three-dimensional models, and document scanning and processing.
+Robert joined the staff at the National Federation of the Blind Jernigan Institute (NFBJI) as a computer programmer and Access Technology Specialist.
+He has served on the NFB Research and Development Committee since 1993.

 Robert has held several leadership portfolios including as Executive Director of VIEW International Foundation, where he oversaw the production of the book Touch The Sun, and as the founder of Tactile Graphics Solutions LLC (TGS).
 Robert is interested in tactile graphics.
 Robert’s interests include archeology, history, the history of the blind, and the sustainable rehabilitation of the blind.